jennybc/vanNH/README.md

   * It is evil to record info for offense and defense on the same row of the spreadsheet.
 Eliminate that at the source whenever possible.
   * I am really not set up to record hand blocks (HB) and foot blocks (FB) right now.
 Rather I'm expecting plain D's (D).
-  * Test if I can write a note in column 3 without breaking anything; would be a good place to record, e.g. a hand block or foot block for later processing.
-  * Test with dummy Google Spreadsheet.
-How to create pull down for pulling team?

 Helpful for Python command line argument processing: http://www.cyberciti.biz/faq/python-command-line-arguments-argv-example/